ASD-SAKENA/Work-In-Progress/README.md

-# Sakna Project: WIP Limits Documentation
+# Sakena Project: WIP Limits Documentation

-This repository contains the comprehensive **Work In Progress (WIP) Management Document** for the Sakna Building Management System.
+This repository contains the comprehensive **Work In Progress (WIP) Management Document** for the Sakena Building Management System.
 This document outlines our implementation of *Lean DAD* principles, focusing on transitioning to a *Pull-based* workflow to minimize context switching and maximize development efficiency.

 ## Thesis Template